 So, you’ve chosen the bike of your dreams (well, what you can reasonably afford) but no matter how dedicated you are, you won’t get the best out of yourself or your new steed unless you’ve got the right kit and accessories.
 Let’s have a look of some of the basic essentials you’ll need to get started.
 This is the kit that will see you through training, sportive riding and road racing.

 I’ve put this at the top of the list as it’s simply a matter of looking after yourself.
 The choice of course is ultimately yours but I’ve been wearing one in training and racing for the last 21 years and wouldn’t leave home without it.
-Almost 80% of cycle related deaths result from head injuries so our advice at realbuzz.com is to invest in one.
+Almost 80 per cent of cycle related deaths result from head injuries so our advice at realbuzz.com is to invest in one.

 Prices for a decent helmet vary widely but there will be one to suit most pockets.
 I’d advise buying one with good vents to keep you cool.
 Helmet technology has moved on vastly in the last decade so they’re not cumbersome at all.
 Just ensure you get the correct fit so it doesn’t wobble around.
 Almost all models come with a retention system for a nice solid fit.
 And remember, if you want to race, you can’t do so without one!